helinus/ForgeEssentialsWikiFork/Commands.md

+**## WARNING **
+There are commands that are not listed here that are documented in the Module where they exist.
+Each module will have its own page, and you will be able to find the commands for them there.

 ## Syntax Explanation
 Take this command as an example: "/rules [\<number> \<"remove">|\<new rule>]"
 **/rules:** The command itself.
 Always preceded by / or in some cases, //